2013 Rally Sweden

 The 2013 Rally Sweden was a motor racing event for rally cars that was held over four days between 7 and 10 February, which marked the sixty-first running of the Rally Sweden.
 The rally was based in the town of Karlstad and ran along the border of Norway.
 The rally itself was contested over twenty-two special stages, covering a total of 338.91 km in competitive stages.

 The rally was the second round of the 2013 World Rally Championship season, and marked the fortieth anniversary of the World Rally Championship.
 Twenty World Rally Car crews were entered in the event, including the defending World Drivers' Champion Sébastien Loeb.
+It was the first World Rally Championship event since the 2005 Rally Japan, 103 races and eight years earlier to be won by a manufacturer other than Citroën or Ford.

 Entry list

 Twenty World Rally Cars were entered into the event, as were thirteen entries in the newly formed WRC-2 championship for cars built to Group N and Super 2000 regulations.
 There were no WRC-3 entries.

 Itinerary

 The itinerary for the 2013 rally sees a mixture of the same stages from 2012.
 The first stage will be a Super Special Stage held at the rally base in Karlstad.
 WRC fans had the chance to vote on the Rally Sweden Facebook page as to who they wanted to see starting the rally head-to-head.
 The majority of fans voted for French Sébastien Loeb vs Sébastien Ogier who are bitter rivals from when Ogier was the number two driver at Citroën.
 Other 'dream heats' include Finns Mikko Hirvonen and Jari-Matti Latvala going head-to-head as well as two young Scandinavian drivers Mads Østberg vs Pontus Tidemand.

 The first full day of the rally will be made up of seven special stages to the north of the rally base, mostly taking place in the region of Hagfors.
 Stages four and seven take place near Torsby.
 The day ends with the second and final running of the Karlstad Super Special Stage.

 Day two will have eight stages across the region of Hagfors.
 Day three starts with the longest stage of the rally which is the 27.07 km stage of Mitandersfors near the region of Torsby and crosses the border into Norway.
 The next four stages take place near the Norwegian town of Kirkenær while the final stage of the day goes back to Sweden, taking place in Torsby which is also the Power Stage.